 The Department of Design offers two complementary design-led and research-oriented areas of emphasis in Design Research and Development (DRD) or Digital Animation and Interactive Media (DAIM), both leading to the Masters of Fine Arts (MFA) degree.
-Admission to either degree program tracks occurs annually for autumn semester attendance.
+Admission to either program track occurs annually for autumn semester.
 This process is highly-competitive, as the number of applications received far exceeds the number of students admitted.
-Please see below for details regarding the process, application materials and timeline.
+Details about the application timeline, process, and required documentation are below.

-Step One: Ohio State Graduate and Professional Admissions
+Step One: The Graduate and Professional Admissions Application

-Apply to the Ohio State University Graduate School through the Graduate and Professional Admissions online application process.
+Apply to the Ohio State University Graduate School through the Graduate and Professional Admissions online application.

 - Official transcripts or record of marks for each university-level institution attended.
 Click here for transcript requirements.

-- If you are applying as an international student, English proficiency requirements as outlined by Graduate and Professional Admissions.
+- If you are applying as an international student, see the English proficiency requirements as outlined by Graduate and Professional Admissions.

 - GRE test scores, if your undergraduate, cumulative grade point average (CGPA) is less than 3.0 on a 4.0 scale.

-Approximately two business days after completing the Graduate and Professional Admissions online application form (Step One above), you will receive an email from the Department of Design with the URL and login process to our online application system.
-The online forms will require the following information and documents:
+Approximately two business days after completing the Graduate and Professional Admissions online application (Step One above), you will receive an email from the Department of Design containing the URL and login instructions to access our online application system.
+The online form will require the following information and documents:

 - Statement of Intent (See additional information below)